 Magic Mouse 2.
 If you order online from the Apple Refurbished Store, you do not have the option to replace or add input devices.

 Connectivity: Wi-Fi (802.11ac) and Bluetooth 5 are built-in.
 The iMac has four USB 3.0 ports, two Thunderbolt 3/USB-C ports, a gigabit ethernet port, and an SDXC card slot.

 Speed: The Retina iMacs are among Apple’s fastest computers when it comes to single-core performance.
-When it comes to multi-core speed, the Mac Pros with more than four cores are faster machines.
+When it comes to multi-core speed, Apple’s M1-based Macs are faster.

 Apple discontinued the 21.5-inch iMac.
 It is still available in the

 Apple Refurbished and Clearance Store and at Apple Authorized Resellers while supplies last.
 If you shop at the Apple Refurbished Store, prices will vary based on the computer’s configuration.

 Processor, memory, graphics, and storage: The 21.5-inch iMac uses Intel processors.
 Apple offers a variety of speeds, but some processors are older than others, some speed comparisons aren’t as simple as referring to clock speeds.

 You can’t upgrade the iMac yourself and if you want to add more RAM later, you need to bring the iMac into an Apple store.